envytools/envytools/hwdocs/bus/pmc.rst

 A subset of interrupt types can also be routed to NRHOST destination, which is identical to HOST, but doesn't go through the PDAEMON redirection circuitry.

+.. todo:: change all this duplication to indexing

+.. reg:: 32 pmc-intr-host interrupt status - host
    MMIO 0x000100: INTR_HOST

-MMIO 0x000104: INTR_NRHOST [NVA3-]

-MMIO 0x000108: INTR_DAEMON [NVA3-]
    Interrupt status.
 Bits 0-30 are hardware interrupts, bit 31 is software interrupt.
 1 if the relevant input interrupt line is active and, for NVA3+ chipsets, enabled in INTR_MASK_*.
 Bits 0-30 are read-only, bit 31 can be written to set/clear the software interrupt.
 Bit 31 can only be set to 1 if software interrupts are enabled in INTR_MASK_*, except for NRHOST on NVC0+, where it works even if masked.

+.. reg:: 32 pmc-intr-nrhost interrupt status - non-redirectable host
+   MMIO 0x000104: INTR_NRHOST [NVA3-]

+   Like :reg:`pmc-intr-host`, but for NRHOST.

+.. reg:: 32 pmc-intr-daemon interrupt status - PDAEMON
+   MMIO 0x000108: INTR_DAEMON [NVA3-]

+   Like :reg:`pmc-intr-host`, but for DAEMON.

+.. reg:: 32 pmc-intr-enable-host interrupt enable - host
    MMIO 0x000140: INTR_EN_HOST

-MMIO 0x000144: INTR_EN_NRHOST [NVA3-]

-MMIO 0x000148: INTR_EN_DAEMON [NVA3-]
   - bit 0: hardware interrupt enable - if 1, and any of bits 0-30 of INTR_* are
     active, the corresponding output interrupt line will be asserted.
   - bit 1: software interrupt enable - if 1, bit 31 of INTR_* is active, the
     corresponding output interrupt line will be asserted.

+.. reg:: 32 pmc-intr-enable-nrhost interrupt enable - non-redirectable host
+   MMIO 0x000144: INTR_EN_NRHOST [NVA3-]

+   Like :reg:`pmc-intr-enable-nrhost`, but for NRHOST.

+.. reg:: 32 pmc-intr-enable-daemon interrupt enable - PDAEMON
+   MMIO 0x000148: INTR_EN_DAEMON [NVA3-]

+   Like :reg:`pmc-intr-enable-host`, but for DAEMON.

+.. reg:: 32 pmc-intr-line-host interrupt line status - host
    MMIO 0x000160: INTR_LN_HOST

-MMIO 0x000164: INTR_LN_NRHOST [NVA3-]

-MMIO 0x000168: INTR_LN_DAEMON [NVA3-]
    Provides a way to peek at the status of corresponding output interrupt line.
    On NV01:NVC0, 0 if the output line is active, 1 if inactive.
 On NVC0+, 1 if
    active, 0 if inactive.

+.. reg:: 32 pmc-intr-line-nrhost interrupt line status - non-redirectable host MMIO 0x000164: INTR_LN_NRHOST [NVA3-]

+   Like :reg:`pmc-intr-line-host`, but for NRHOST.

+.. reg:: 32 pmc-intr-line-daemon interrupt line status - PDAEMON
+   MMIO 0x000168: INTR_LN_DAEMON [NVA3-]

+   Like :reg:`pmc-intr-line-host`, but for DAEMON.

+.. reg:: 32 pmc-intr-mask-host interrupt mask - host
    MMIO 0x000640: INTR_MASK_HOST [NVA3-]

-MMIO 0x000644: INTR_MASK_NRHOST [NVA3-]

-MMIO 0x000648: INTR_MASK_DAEMON [NVA3-]
    Interrupt mask.
 If a bit is set to 0 here, it'll be masked off to always-0 in the INTR_* register, otherwise it'll be connected to the corresponding input interrupt line.
 For HOST and DAEMON, all interrupts can be enabled.
    For NRHOST on pre-NVC0 cards, only input line #8 [PFIFO] can be enabled, for NRHOST on NVC0+ cards all interrupts but the software interrupt can be enabled - however in this case software interrupt works even without being enabled.

+.. reg:: 32 pmc-intr-mask-nrhost interrupt mask - non-redirectable host
+   MMIO 0x000644: INTR_MASK_NRHOST [NVA3-]

+   Like :reg:`pmc-intr-mask-host`, but for NRHOST.

+.. reg:: 32 pmc-intr-mask-daemon interrupt mask - PDAEMON
+   MMIO 0x000648: INTR_MASK_DAEMON [NVA3-]

+   Like :reg:`pmc-intr-mask-host`, but for DAEMON.

 The HOST and NRHOST output interrupt lines are connected to the PCI INTA pin on the card.
 HOST goes through PDAEMON's HOST interrupt redirection circuitry